- cheapskate (n.)

 - cheese (n.1)

-Of unknown origin; perhaps from a PIE root *kwat- "to ferment, become sour" (cf. Prakrit chasi "buttermilk;" Old Church Slavonic kvasu "leaven; fermented drink," kyselu "sour," -kyseti "to turn sour;" Czech kysati "to turn sour, rot;" Sanskrit kvathati "boils, seethes;" Gothic hwaþjan "foam").
-Also cf. fromage.
+Of unknown origin; perhaps from a PIE root *kwat- "to ferment, become sour" (cognates: Prakrit chasi "buttermilk;" Old Church Slavonic kvasu "leaven; fermented drink," kyselu "sour," -kyseti "to turn sour;" Czech kysati "to turn sour, rot;" Sanskrit kvathati "boils, seethes;" Gothic hwaþjan "foam").
+Also compare fromage.
 Old Norse ostr, Danish ost, Swedish ost are related to Latin ius "broth, sauce, juice."

 Earliest references would be to compressed curds of milk used as food; pressed or molded cheeses with rinds are 14c.
 Transferred to other cheese-like substances by 1530s.
 As a photographer's word to make subjects hold a smile, it is attested from 1930, but in a reminiscence of schoolboy days, which suggests an earlier use.
 Probably for the forced smile involved in making the -ee- sound.
 Green cheese is that newly made; the notion that the moon is made of green cheese as a type of a ridiculous assertion is from 1520s.
 To make cheeses was a schoolgirls' amusement (1835) of wheeling rapidly so one's petticoats blew out in a circle then dropping down so they came to rest inflated and resembling a wheel of cheese; hence, used figuratively for "a deep curtsey."